 How to Find a Legal Job After Law School?

 Are you approaching the end of your law degree and stressing out that you don’t have any real legal job prospects?
-Have your commenced your PLT hoping that your placement may result in a potential graduate lawyer opportunity, but freaking out, what if it doesn’t?
+Have you commenced your PLT hoping that your placement may result in a potential graduate lawyer opportunity, but freaking out, what if it doesn’t?
 Well don’t stress, here’re some tips on how to find a legal job after law school.

 Your fear and anxiety is real!
 You ask yourself, why didn’t you focus more on gaining legal experience during the earlier stages of your league study, then again, perhaps you did, there are many legal graduates that gained great experience early on, they did it by the book, however still find themselves with limited job prospects.
 Chances are, you fall into one of the above categories.